Second Macedonian War: Siege of Abydos

 While these events had been taking place, Philip V himself had undertaken another campaign in the Dardanelles, taking a number of Ptolemaic cities in rapid succession before besieging the important city of Abydos.
 Polybius reports that during the siege of Abydos, Philip had grown impatient and sent a message to the besieged that the walls would be stormed and that if anybody wished to commit suicide or surrender they had three days to do so.
 The citizens promptly killed all the women and children of the city, threw their valuables into the sea and fought to the last man.
 During the siege of Abydos, in the autumn of 200 BC, Philip was met by Marcus Aemilius Lepidus, a Roman ambassador on his way back from Egypt, who urged him not to attack any Greek state or to seize any territory belonging to Ptolemy and to go to arbitration with Rhodes and Pergamon.
 Philip protested that he was not in violation of any of the terms of the Peace of Phoenice, but in vain.
-As he returned to Macedonian after the fall of Abydos, he learnt of the landing of Sulpicius' force in Epirus.
+As he returned to Macedonia after the fall of Abydos, he learnt of the landing of Sulpicius' force in Epirus.